 AGROFORESTRY & MARKET GARDENS

-The two main commercial enterprises at Lillklobb are integrated with one another.
+The two main commercial enterprises at Lillklobb were integrated with one another.
 One cannot escape the fact that Lillklobb is covered in trees.
 The vast majority of the trees preexisted my work and I needed to implement the market gardens with them in mind.

 There is only so much I can put online in text!
 I'll add more as time allows, but reading is never the same as seeing the farm directly.
 Check out the many different kinds of educational experiences I have on offer to learn more about these systems on a commerical or even personal scale.
 If I could do it, you can too.